A homological approach to chromatic complexity of algebraic K-theory: Homology of topological Hochschild homology of

 \section{Homology of topological Hochschild homology of $y(n)$}

 We now turn to the study of the topological Hochschild homology of $y(n)$.
-We begin by computing $H_*(THH(y(n)))$ using the B{\"o}kstedt spectral sequence \cite{BokZ}.
-We then analyze the map $\phi_n : H_*(THH(y(n))) \to H_*(THH(H\f_2))$.
+We begin by computing $H_*(\THH(y(n)))$ using the B{\"o}kstedt spectral sequence \cite{BokZ}.
+We then analyze the map~$\phi_n : H_*(\THH(y(n))) \to H_*(\THH(H\f_2))$.

-\begin{rem2} The calculations in this section and the sequel are complicated by two facts: \begin{enumerate} \item The spectrum $THH(y(n))$ does not admit a ring structure since $y(n)$ is an $E_1$ ring spectrum, but not an $E_2$ ring spectrum.
-Therefore we will only prove \emph{additive isomorphisms} throughout the remaining sections since there is no multiplicative structure \emph{a priori} on $H_*(THH(y(n)))$. \item There is indeterminacy in the names of many classes.
-For example, we only understand classes in $H_*(THH(y(n)))$ up to lower B{\"o}kstedt filtration.
-This does not complicate the additive presentations in our calculations, but it does affect our understanding of deeper structure such as the coaction of the dual Steenrod algebra $\ca_*$. \end{enumerate} \end{rem2}
+\begin{rem} The calculations in this section and the sequel are complicated by the fact that the spectrum~$\THH(y(n))$ does not admit a ring structure since $y(n)$ is an $\mathbb{E}_1$ ring spectrum, but not an $\mathbb{E}_2$~ring spectrum.
+Therefore we will only prove \emph{additive isomorphisms} throughout the remaining sections since there is no multiplicative structure on $H_*(\THH(y(n)))$. \end{rem}